Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Conclusions and Future Research

 \section{Conclusions and Future Research}

 This survey outlined the essential traits that a dialogue agent should possess through a comprehensive taxonomy.
 Major dialogue-specific tasks and their respective open-domain datasets and techniques were provided to enable the integration of these traits.
 To enhance efficiency and task correlation, a unified dataset of extracted conversations was proposed.
 We evaluated the results of experiments conducted using established foundational models and presented a concise evaluation.
-Furthermore, recent advancements such as LaMDA \cite{thoppilan2022lamda}, ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}}, Sparrow \cite{glaese2022improving}, Baize \cite{xu2023baize}, and LLaMA \cite{touvron2023llama} are efforts towards building foundation models capable of performing multiple tasks.
+Although the \data\ pretrained model outperforms existing models, there are still many challenges that need to be addressed.
+Furthermore, recent advancements such as LaMDA \citep{thoppilan2022lamda}, ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}}, Sparrow \citep{glaese2022improving}, Baize \citep{xu2023baize}, and LLaMA \citep{touvron2023llama} are efforts towards building foundation models capable of performing multiple tasks.
 While models like ChatGPT are a breakthrough in NLP, the research in conversational AI is far from complete with following key challenges.
 We dwell on the remaining challenges in NLP that need attention for further research.

-\paragraph{Hallucincations, Veracity, and Correctness.} Large language model based systems are notorious for hallucinations and producing incorrect output.
-Further, the paradigm of Reinforcement Learning from Human Feedback (RLHF)~\cite{NIPS2017_d5e2c0ad, NEURIPS2020_1f89885d}, that has led to greater accuracy of models like ChatGPT also leads to verbose and ambiguous responses as agents prefer lengthy and loquacious responses.
+\paragraph{Hallucincations, Veracity, and Correctness} Large language model based systems are notorious for hallucinations and producing incorrect output.
+Further, the paradigm of Reinforcement Learning from Human Feedback (RLHF)~\citep{NIPS2017_d5e2c0ad, NEURIPS2020_1f89885d}, that has led to greater accuracy of models like ChatGPT also leads to verbose and ambiguous responses as agents prefer lengthy and loquacious responses.
 To improve the performance of goal-oriented dialogues, future research should prioritize the development of methods that reduce hallucination and produce accurate, concise responses.

-\paragraph{Ability for Logical Reasoning.} Popular models often struggle to answer queries that involve spatial, temporal, physical, or psychological reasoning \cite{borji2023categorical}.
+\paragraph{Ability for Logical Reasoning} Popular models often struggle to answer queries that involve spatial, temporal, physical, or psychological reasoning \citep{borji2023categorical}.
 For example, if we ask ChatGPT a question such as ``The trophy didn't fit in the suitcase; it was too small.
-What was too small?" \cite{10.5555/3031843.3031909}, it may erroneously identify the trophy as being too small.
+What was too small?" \citep{10.5555/3031843.3031909}, it may erroneously identify the trophy as being too small.
 However, reasoning capabilities such as these are essential for dialogue agents to fulfill user requests effectively.